 Toronto Lit Up is a three year initiative, spearheaded by the Toronto Arts Council and IFOA, designed to spotlight Toronto’s writers and empower local artists with career-building opportunities.

-Jennifer LoveGrove is the author of the Giller Prize–longlisted novel Watch How We Walk, as well as two poetry collections: I Should Never Have Fired the Sentinel and The Dagger Between Her Teeth.
+Jennifer LoveGrove is the author of the Giller Prize longlisted novel Watch How We Walk, as well as two poetry collections: I Should Never Have Fired the Sentinel and The Dagger Between Her Teeth.
 In 2010, LoveGrove was nominated for the K.M.
-Hunter Artist Award for Literature and in 2015, her poetry was shortlisted for the Lit POP Awards.
+Hunter Artist Award for Literature and in 2015 her poetry was shortlisted for the Lit POP Awards.
 Her writing has appeared in numerous publications across North America.
 She divides her time between downtown Toronto and rural Ontario.
 She presents Beautiful Children with Pet Foxes.

 Phoebe Wang was born in Ottawa and currently lives in Toronto, where she writes and teaches.
 She holds a BA in English from York University and a MA in Creative Writing from the University of Toronto.
 She is the author of two chapbooks, Occasional Emergencies and Hanging Exhibits, and was the 2015 winner of Prism international's Poetry Contest.
 Admission Requirements is her debut collection of poetry.

 Catriona Wright (Canada) is the Poetry Editor for The Puritan as well as a writer and teacher.
 She is the author of Table Manners.
 Her poems have appeared in Prism International, Prairie Fire, Rusty Toque, Lemon Hound, The Best Canadian Poetry 2015 and elsewhere.
 In 2014, she won Matrix Magazine‘s Lit POP Award.
 She is a co-founder of the chapbook press Desert Pets Press.